ctsnguyen/ResNet50-LogisticRegression-Dementia-Classification/README.md

 3. **Fusion Model (MRI + Metadata)**
    A multimodal architecture combining CNN-generated embeddings with tabular patient data.

-This comparative framework allows us to evaluate the predictive value of MRI features versus clinical information, and highlights challenges in integrating multimodal medical data.
+This comparative framework allowed us to evaluate the predictive value of MRI features versus clinical information, and highlighted challenges in integrating multimodal medical data.

 ## Dataset

-We use the **OASIS-1** Cross-Sectional MRI dataset, containing:
+We used the **OASIS-1** Cross-Sectional MRI dataset, containing:

 - **438 subjects** aged 18–96
 - Non-demented and demented individuals (CDR 0–2)